zchuning/3DFallingBallGame/README.md

 ## About
 This game is similar to a game on old Nokia cellphones (I forgot its name).
-The player controls a ball to move around a collection of elevating floors.
+The player controls a ball to move around elevating floors.
 The goal is to avoid going over the ceiling or falling below the floor.
 However, this game is different from the original version because **it's 3D**.
 The player can rotate the camera to view the floors from different angles.
 This adds infinite possibilities (and cool visual effects) to the game.

-This game is also my final project for CIS 120.
+This game is a final project for the Fall 2018 iteration of CIS 120.

 ## Control
 Use **A** and **D** to move left and right.